 Funding for this survey was provided by the Fond du Lac Band of Lake Superior Chippewa; an Environmental Protection Agency, Great Lakes Restoration Initiative Tribal Capacity Grant; the 1854 Treaty Authority; The United States Forest Service, Superior National Forest; and the Minnesota Department of Natural Resources.
-Development of the survey was made possible with the assistance of MNDNR statistician, John Fieberg; numerous SNF biologists, fire and GIS staff; and MNDNR Area Wildlife staff.
+In 2014 field data was collected with the assistance of DNR Area Wildlife staff Tom Rusch and Nancy Hansen, 1854 Treaty Authority Resource Management Division Director Andy Edwards and DNR pilots John Heineman and Brad Maas.

 Figure 21.
-Bull moose in the Ham Lake Fire perimeter of Plot 350.
+A group of moose in the Cavity Lake Fire perimeter of plot 347.